This page describes the pricing of

 If you choose the Basic Tier, you will not be billed.
 However, you will lose access to AWS monitoring and logging information; your logs allotment and retention period will be reduced; you won't be able to use the Monitoring agent on your VM instances, and your account will be subject to other Basic Tier limitations.

-In the Premium Tier, your Stackdriver account is charged $8.00 per month for the following resources.
+In the Premium Tier, your Stackdriver account is charged $8.00 per month, prorated hourly, for the following resources.
 To estimate the Premium Tier pricing for your own system, use the Stackdriver Pricing Calculator.

 GCP chargeable resources